-Current Victorian Government legislation requires Council to undertake a general property revaluation every two years (revaluations will be annual from 2019).
-The previous revaluation took effect on 1 July, 2016.
+Current Victorian Government legislation requires Council to undertake a general property revaluation annually.
+The previous revaluation took effect on 1 July, 2019.

 Additionally, a supplementary valuation may be conducted when a change to the property occurs that affects the valuation (for example, building a house of subdividing a block).

 Does Council make more money when property values go up?

 No, we do not collect extra revenue as a result of the revaluation process.
 The total combined rates revenue remains the same.

 Who decides on the value of properties?